What is a Pandemic?

 Worst case scenario – global pandemic

 If a global pandemic were to occur, the number of deaths would be incomprehensible.
 Professional medical help would likely be unavailable and it would not be safe to venture out far for supplies.
 This would be a dire situation and one that not many people would be able to survive.

 However, we can prepare ourselves for this eventuality:

 1 – Stay as fit and healthy as possible now before a pandemic begins.
 This will give your body the best chance to fight off any diseases it may become exposed to

 2 – Practice and maintain high levels of personal hygiene.
 Keep your body and your home in a condition where contamination is unlikely.

 3 – Have a supply of basic medicine and medical equipment to manage any symptoms that may occur.

 4 – Build a pandemic preparedness kit.
 Gloves, masks, body suits, boots etc. You could take this as far as you want and even include air filtration systems if you deem it necessary.
 Think about the worst case scenario and what you would need to do to keep you and your family safe.
 Build a kit that can allow you to do that.

-5 – Create a shelter in place plan.
-Identify a location where you will be able to bug in and ride out the pandemic.
+5 – Create an escape plan.
+Identify a location where you will be able to bug in/out and ride out the pandemic.
 Make sure everyone in your family knows the plan and where to go.
 If you can keep your bug in location free from infection – you might just survive any pandemic!